 On Friday, July 2, 7:00 pm, the ranking freezes momentarily.
 The top 3 qualify for the Grand Final, the rest of the top 10 for the Grand Semi-Final.

 On Sunday, July 4, the Last Chance Tournament (LCT) takes place.
-Everyone with at least 8 games at 151 points or higher (DARK Buffer) can participate except the Top 10 in the championship.
+Everyone with at least 8 games at 151 points or higher (DARK Stamp) can participate except the Top 10 in the championship.
 The top 3 qualify for the Grand Semi-Final.
 One additional person qualifies for the GDF for every 5 players who qualify for the TDC.
 Example: 40 entrants = 5 qualifiers; 60 entrants = 9 qualifiers

 On Saturday, July 10, the Grand Semi-Final (GSF) takes place, only qualified people can participate.
 The top 3 qualify to the Grand Final.
 If there were to be 12 entrants at the GSF, there would be 1 more person qualified to the GF, and one more at 15 (and so on as we qualify a third of the people).